Automotive Aftermarket division

-- Automotive Aftermarket business strengthened: Automotive Aftermarket set up as third stand-alone division
+- Automotive Aftermarket set up as third stand-alone division

-- Close to the customer due to approx. 2,200 customers and over 55 sales offices and branches worldwide
+- Close to approx. 2,200 customers via over 70 sales offices and branches worldwide

 Customers and products

-Like the Automotive OEM and Industrial divisions, the Automotive Aftermarket division operates under the Schaeffler corporate brand.
-The comprehensive Aftermarket product range includes products and repair solutions for engine, transmission, and chassis applications, such as timing drives, clutch and clutch release systems, or wheel bearings, that are distributed using the four product brands LuK, INA, FAG, and Ruville.
+Like the Automotive OEM and Industrial divisions, the Automotive Aftermarket division operates under the Schaeffler corporate brand but distributes its products under the three product brands LuK, INA, and FAG.
+It provides innovative repair solutions in original-equipment quality for clutch and clutch release systems as well as engine, transmission, and chassis applications.
 All components are optimally tuned to work together and allow for fast and professional replacement.
+In addition, the service brand REPXPERT focuses especially on comprehensive services for repair shops.

-Increasingly complex vehicle applications and the large number of new vehicle models are constantly confronting vehicle professionals with challenging repair situations.
-The Automotive Aftermarket division’s REPXPERT offers comprehensive services covering every aspect of its products and repair solutions.
-Whether they utilize the web portal, service hotline, installation guides and videos, training seminars and events, or tools tailor-made for professional repairs – repair shops benefit from the Schaeffler Group's over 40 years of experience in the Automotive Aftermarket.
-In addition to its own services, the Automotive Aftermarket division has also co-founded important service initiatives with industry partners, a significant contribution to keeping repair shops and distributors well informed.
-These initiatives include TecAlliance, a company providing solutions for electronic catalog data, inventory management, and digitalization, as well as the telematics platform CARUSO.
+Increasingly complex vehicle applications and the large number of new vehicle models are constantly confronting repair shop staff with challenging repair situations.
+The Automotive Aftermarket division’s REPXPERT offers numerous services covering every aspect of its products and repair solutions.
+By utilizing service hotlines, training seminars as well as installation guides or videos, and tools tailor-made for professional repairs – repair shops benefit from the Schaeffler Group's over 40 years of experience in the Automotive Aftermarket.

 Key growth drivers